 2 heaped cups spiralized vegetables (we used 1 small courgette, 1 medium carrot and 1 small white potato)

-¼ cup almond or cashew paste
+¼ cup cashew paste

-approx. 3 tbs water
+approx. 3 Tbsp water

 A small handful of fresh basil, finely chopped or 1 tsp dried basil